mikesol/purescript-audio-behaviors/README.md

 ### Conclusion

-We started with a simple sound and built all the way up to a complex, precisely-timed stereo structure that responds to mouse events both visually and sonically.
+We started with a simple sound and built all the way up to a complex, precisely-timed stereo structure with feedback that responds to mouse events both visually and sonically.
 These examples also exist in [Readme.purs](./examples/readme/Readme.purs).

 From here, the only thing left is to make some noise!
 There are many more audio units in the library, such as filters, compressors and convolvers.
 Almost the whole [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) is exposed.